Function object: Lisp and Scheme

 More than one closure can be created in the same lexical environment.
 A vector of closures, each implementing a specific kind of operation, can quite faithfully emulate an object that has a set of virtual operations.
 That type of single dispatch object-oriented programming can be done fully with closures.

 Thus there exists a kind of tunnel being dug from both sides of the proverbial mountain.
 Programmers in OOP languages discover function objects by restricting objects to have one main function to do that object's functional purpose, and even eliminate its name so that it looks like the object is being called!
 While programmers who use closures are not surprised that an object is called like a function, they discover that multiple closures sharing the same environment can provide a complete set of abstract operations like a virtual table for single dispatch type OOP.

-In Objective-C
+Objective-C

 In Objective-C, a function object can be created from the NSInvocation class.
 Construction of a function object requires a method signature, the target object, and the target selector.
 Here is an example for creating an invocation to the current object's myMethod: